-There are two ways to test and debug your projects in Spark AR Studio:
+The Console can be used to test and debug your projects in Spark AR Studio in two ways:

 To show or hide the Console:

 The Console will appear below the Viewport.

 You can use the Console in Spark AR Studio to log messages and variables from scripts you've added to your project.

 Messages and variable values can be logged from within a script with the

 // Load in the Diagnostics module const Diagnostics = require('Diagnostics'); // Log a string message Diagnostics.log('A console message logged from the script'); let myVariable = 5; // Log a variable's value Diagnostics.log(myVariable);